-- (b) In 2016, represents \$310 of accrued earnout related to our Richmond, VA office expansion.
-In 2015, represents \$292 of accrued earnout and \$69 of professional fees related to our Richmond, VA office expansion.
-In 2014, represents \$185 of accrued earnout and \$55 of professional fees related to our Richmond, VA office expansion. - (c) In 2016, represents a sign on bonus of \$364 paid to a new employee, compensatory incentive fees of \$322 paid to a former Marathon Capital Group, LLC principal, costs associated with the upgrade of our telephone system of \$82, software implementation costs of \$13, professional fees related to a mock compliance audit of \$78, professional fees related to a mock Sarbanes 404 audit of \$43, a fair value adjustment to the Milbank contingent purchase price consideration of \$80, a fair value adjustment to the Jamison contingent purchase price consideration of \$79 and a true-up adjustment to our tax receivable agreement of \$152.
+- (b) In 2017, represents \$194 of accrued earnout r elated to our Richmond, VA office expansion.
+In 2016, represents \$310 of accrued earnout related to our Richmond, VA office expansion.
+In 2015, represents \$292 of accrued earnout and \$69 of professional fees related to our Richmond, VA office expansion. - In 2017, represents a sign-on bonus paid to an employee of \$207, professional fees of \$18 related to a readiness assessment in advance of the requirements of Section 404 of the Sarbanes-Oxley Act as it relates to emerging growth companies and professional fees of \$27 related to a technology initiative, compensatory incentive fees of \$52 paid to a former Marathon Capital Group, LLC principal and a fair value adjustment to the Cappiccille contingent purchase price consideration of \$41.
+This was offset by a fair value adjustment to the Jamison contingent purchase price consideration of (\$79) and a true-up adjustment to our tax receivable agreement of (\$5,299).
+In 2016, represents a sign on bonus of \$364 paid to a new employee, compensatory incentive fees of \$322 paid to a former Marathon Capital Group, LLC principal, costs associated with the upgrade of our telephone system of \$82, software implementation costs of \$13, professional fees related to a mock compliance audit of \$78, professional fees related to a mock Sarbanes 404 audit of \$43, a fair value adjustment to the Milbank contingent purchase price consideration of \$80, a fair value adjustment to the Jamison contingent purchase price consideration of \$79 and a true-up adjustment to our tax receivable agreement of \$152.
 This was partially offset by a fair value adjustment to the Cappiccille contingent purchase price consideration of (\$7).
-In 2015, represents professional fees of \$57 related to the initial award agreements of restricted stock unit grants, relocation expenses for a specific partner of \$28, software implementation costs of \$40, professional fees of \$49 related to a telecom project and compensatory incentive fees of \$11 paid to a former Marathon Capital Group, LLC principal .
+In 2015, represents professional fees of \$57 related to the initial award agreements of restricted stock unit grants, relocation expenses for a specific partner of \$28, software implementation costs of \$40, professional fees of \$49 related to a telecom project and compensatory incentive fees of \$11 paid to a former Marathon Capital Group, LLC principal.
 This was offset by a fair value adjustment to the Milbank contingent purchase price consideration of (\$82), a fair value adjustment to the Jamison contingent purchase price consideration of (\$87) and a true-up adjustment to our tax receivable agreement of (\$1,209).
 The adjustment in fair value of the tax receivable agreement is the result in a reduction in future effective corporate tax rate in New York City as a result of a law change.
-The reduction in the future effective corporate tax rate will result in less tax benefits being recognized by the Company from future amortization reducing its liability pursuant to the tax receivable agreement.
-In 2014, represents \$51 in professional fees related to the modification of certain partner redemption notes, a fair value adjustment to the Milbank contingent consideration of \$541, a one-time charitable donation of \$30, professional fees of \$13 related to the estate of our former Chief Executive Officer, compensatory incentive fees of \$178 paid to a former Marathon Capital Group, LLC principal and \$78 of professional fees related to our shelf registration filing, offset by an \$713 true-up adjustment to our tax receivable agreement. - (B) GAAP net income per share is strictly attributable to Class A shareholders.
-Adjusted earnings per share takes into account earnings attributable to both Class A and Class B shareholders. - (C) Includes 10,582 unvested restricted stock units at December 31, 2016. - (D) Includes 728,674 unvested restricted stock units at December 31, 2016.
+The reduction in the future effective corporate tax rate will result in less tax benefits being recognized by the Company from future amortization reducing its liability pursuant to the tax receivable agreement. - (B) GAAP net income per share is strictly attributable to Class A shareholders.
+Adjusted earnings per share takes into account earnings attributable to both Class A and Class B shareholders. - (C) Includes 5,687 and 10,582 unvested restricted stock units at December 31, 2017 and 2016, respectively. - (D) Includes 486,098 and 728,674 unvested restricted stock units at December 31, 2017 and 2016, respectively.
 Includes 4,911 unvested deferred equity units and 966,510 unvested restricted stock units at December 31, 2015.